rome/tools/website/src/_includes/docs/linting.md

 ### Rules

 We have support for over 100 rules, including the most common rules needed working with TypeScript and React.
-Check the full [list of rules](/docs/lint/rules).
+See the full [list of rules](/docs/lint/rules).
 All rules are enabled by default, and cannot be disabled.
 [Suppressions](#suppressions) can be used to hide specific lint errors.

 ### Formatting